Whatnot raises another $150M for its livestream shopping platform, evolves into a unicorn – TechCrunch

 - The company’s GMV (the total value of everything sold on the platform) is up 30x since its Series A back in the beginning of this year.
 Whatnot takes an 8% cut on each sale.

 - They’re in the middle of rolling out a “pre-bidding” feature, which will allow users to bid on items they know they want ahead of a livestream — if, for example, the user knows they want a certain thing and want a shot at it, but won’t be able to watch live.
-Others could still out bid them, of course.
+Others could still out-bid them, of course.

 - The company is soon rolling out a complete rebuild of both its iOS and Android apps, with a new UI meant to make the entire process smoother and easier for both buyers and sellers.
 Lafontaine expects it to ship to everyone in “the next week or two.”